• Skip to main content

 Take the 40 minute scenic drive along the West Fork Road (MT 473) where you’ll follow the West Fork of the Bitterroot River to Painted Rocks Reservoir.

-It’s 25 miles of some of the most beautiful country we have in the Bitterroot Valley.
+It’s 28 miles of some of the most beautiful country we have to offer in the Bitterroot Valley.

 Activities at Painted Rocks Reservoir